 Tragedy struck on April 20, 2017.
 According to St. Matthews Police, Hay and his 14-year-old daughter were victims in a violent home invasion that was allegedly setup by his former neighbor Quantez Gibson.
 Two men plead guilty to kidnapping and robbery charges and are testifying against Gibson.
 Hay and his family strongly believe that his ex-fiancé Sabrina Hale was complicit in the home invasion as she was in an intimate relationship with Gibson and had an Emergency Protective Order against her for threatening to kill his daughter.
 Hale has been under criminal investigation but has yet to be charged with a crime.

 Hay told the media that he felt “galvanized” by the home invasion and turned his pain into creativity.
-In 2018, Hay produced two albums and a single that topped the Billboard Charts in multiple genres including Hip-Hop, Jazz and Christian music.
+In less than two years, Jonathan Hay has produced five albums and single that have topped the Billboard Charts in multiple genres including Jazz and Hip-Hop.